Settle Stories

 Settle Stories is a registered charity and company founded in 2011 by Sita Brand, following the running of the Settle Storytelling Festival in 2010.
 The charity seeks to promote storytelling for individuals, communities and organisations.

 History

-In 2010, Sita Brand, a performance storyteller, theatre director, writer, and producer, established ran the first Settle Storytelling Festival in Settle, a small market town in North Yorkshire.
+In 2010, Sita Brand, a performance storyteller, theatre director, writer, and producer, established the first Settle Storytelling Festival in Settle, a small market town in North Yorkshire.
 The aims of the festival were :